pcast01/pcast01.github.io/_posts/2016-11-06-get-started-with-Powershell.md

     notepad $profile
 {% endhighlight %}

-Once in your profile file you can add powershell code to run every time you first start it.
+Once in your profile file you can add PowerShell code to run every time you first start it.
 For instance, you can use the code below to get all the paths located in your System Environment variables and save them as PSDrives.
 ### Profile example code
 {% highlight Powershell %}
     $names = [Environment+SpecialFolder]::GetNames([Environment+SpecialFolder])